 The Dr. Richard M. Hunt Fellowship for the Study of German Politics, Society, and Culture was established in 2003 to support the next generation of American academics whose research contributes to the scholarly discourse on contemporary German society and the political, cultural, and social history of Germany.
 Hunt Fellows undertake archival research, conduct interviews, and meet with their transatlantic counterparts to gain a better understanding of German society.

 Applicants should present a project proposal of three to five pages detailing their plans, including the background, scope of the research, the general sources and institutions with whom they would like to consult, and the relevance for the transatlantic relationship.
-A research itinerary for the duration of the fellowship will be further developed in conjunction with the Program Director.
+A research itinerary for the fellowship duration will be further developed with the Program Director.

-Fellows receive a $7,500 stipend, which covers transatlantic airfare and domestic travel, as well as room and board, for a minimum of 28 days.
-Fellows are required to work closely with the ACG to organize a detailed itinerary before the stipend is released.
+Fellows receive a $7,000 stipend, which covers transatlantic airfare and domestic travel, as well as room and board, for a minimum of 21 days.
+Fellows must work closely with the ACG to organize a detailed itinerary before the stipend is released.
 Travel must take place within one calendar year of selection.

 - A cover letter outlining your personal and professional objectives for the fellowship;